milanbankovic/constructions/README.md

 ## Introduction

-This repository contains a MinZinc constraint model for solving triangle ruler-and-compass construction problems.
+This repository contains a MiniZinc constraint model for solving triangle ruler-and-compass construction problems from the Wernick's list.
 The details of the encoding can be found in the corresponding paper.

 ## Organization of the repository